 What Is a Soldering Iron and How Does It Work?

 Soldering irons come in various forms, from simple plug-in models to adjustable soldering stations with temperature control.
 A soldering iron for beginners often includes basic features like a fixed temperature and a simple stand, but as skills progress, many upgrade to the best soldering iron for electronics with precise controls and interchangeable tips.
+See our article on how to choose the best soldering iron for electronics work for more information on choosing an iron.

 Before starting, gather all necessary tools from your electronics soldering kit or toolbox.
 These items not only improve your soldering results but also help ensure safety and convenience.
+A list of soldering companion tools is included below.

 Must-Have Soldering Tools